bartkozal/hocus-pocus/docs/box.md

 ---

 Use `.box` to create an element out of your content.
-It has default padding background equal the value of `$color-ui` and removes bottom margin from a last element inside it.
+It has default padding background equal the value of `$color-box` and removes bottom margin from a last element inside it.

 <div class="example">